Anwarvic/anwarvic.github.io/my_collections/_machine-translation/MUSE.md

 title: "MUSE"
 date: 2017-10-11
 cover: /image5.png
-labs: ["Facebook AI", "University of Le Mans", "Sorbonne Universites"]
+labs: ["FAIR", "University of Le Mans", "Sorbonne University"]
 ---

 MUSE or "Multilingual Unsupervised and Supervised Embeddings" is a